oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 Name of Tester            |  James Heath & Shan Quinney  | Time/Date                 |   6/5/2016  |
 Hardware Version          |  LGR1.00  |
 Setup                     | Have boards at some short distance apart.
 Each location will have a Sputnik radio board with sufficient power supply.
-Each location will also have a method to verify GPS and time (cell phone).   |
+Each location will also have a method to verify payload data.   |

 Step | Action | Expected Result | Pass/Fail | Comments |
 ---- | ------ | --------------- | --------- | -------- |